 Feedback Facilitates Communication

 When a team gives and receives feedback regularly, that’s a strong indicator of healthy communication.
-By creating a space for team members to honestly and openly communicate about weaknesses in a workflow, problematic habits or behaviours, or other challenging topics, feedback nurtures better communication (even if it feels uncomfortable).
+By creating a space for team members to honestly and openly communicate about weaknesses in a workflow, problematic habits or behaviors, or other challenging topics, feedback nurtures better communication (even if it feels uncomfortable).

 On a team where employees are working on their own remotely, this kind of communication is especially critical.
 When workers are encouraged to provide feedback on overall workflows as well as their colleagues, they continue to feel that they are part of a team–not just an individual unit working on their own.
 Their thoughts and opinions are valuable and important to the overall success of the team.